About Execution Policies

-To get the execution policy set for a particular scope, use the
+To get the execution policy set for a particular scope, use the Scope

-For example, the following command gets the execution policy for the current user scope.
+For example, the following command gets the execution policy for the CurrentUser scope:

 Get-ExecutionPolicy -Scope CurrentUser

-In Windows Vista and later versions of Windows, to run commands that change the execution policy for the local computer (the default), start Windows PowerShell with the "Run as administrator" option.
+In Windows Vista and later versions of Windows, to run commands that change the execution policy for the local computer, LocalMachine scope, start PowerShell with the Run as administrator option.

-To change your execution policy, type:
+To change your execution policy: